DANGEROUS DRUG INTERACTIONS

 Frequently asked questions

-What medicines most commonly interact in a home medicine cabinet?
+Which medicines most often interact in a home medicine cabinet?

-The most common interactions involve: ibuprofen with blood thinners (bleeding risk), paracetamol hidden in cold remedies (overdose risk), statins with grapefruit juice (toxic drug levels), and first-generation antihistamines with alcohol (excessive sedation).
+The most common interactions involve: ibuprofen with anticoagulants (bleeding risk), paracetamol with cold remedies that also contain paracetamol (overdose risk), statins with grapefruit juice (toxic drug levels), and first-generation antihistamines with alcohol (excessive sedation).

 Can over-the-counter medicines cause dangerous interactions?

 Yes — OTC medicines are often wrongly assumed to be completely safe.
-Ibuprofen can increase bleeding risk for people on aspirin.
-Paracetamol hidden in cold remedies leads to accidental overdose.
-Antacids reduce absorption of many antibiotics.
+Ibuprofen can increase the risk of bleeding in people taking aspirin.
+Paracetamol hidden in cold remedies can lead to accidental overdose.
+Antacids reduce the absorption of many antibiotics.

 How can I check drug interactions at home for free?

 mojApteczka offers a free online interaction checker at mojapteczka.pl/check-interactions — no account needed.
-Enter two or more medicine names and get instant results with severity ratings.
-You can also add medicines to the app for automatic ongoing monitoring.
+Enter the names of two or more medicines and get instant results with risk levels.
+You can also add medicines to the app so interactions are checked automatically.

 Can dietary supplements interact with medicines?

-Yes — St. John's wort weakens contraceptives and antidepressants, iron supplements reduce levothyroxine absorption, and high-dose vitamin K disrupts warfarin's effect.
+Yes — St John's wort can weaken contraceptives and antidepressants, iron supplements reduce levothyroxine absorption, and high-dose vitamin K can interfere with warfarin.
 Always treat supplements like medicines when checking interactions.

 When should I seek emergency help for a drug interaction?